Judy Agnew: Second Lady of the United States

 Reportedly, Agnew's reaction to Richard Nixon naming her husband as his running mate was a tearful, "can you get out of it?"
 When asked by the press what she thought of her husband's new position, she told several publications that she was "trying to keep the ashtrays clean."

 In 1969, Agnew hosted a dinner at the White House for seventy-five female reporters.
 Her husband played piano for the guests, who left before the meal was served.

 Agnew preferred to avoid political conversations in the press while serving as Second Lady.
 In 1967, Agnew told The Evening Sun, "I'll still make brief remarks, at luncheons and teas and so on, but I'm not a speech maker.
 I'm not a real campaigner."
 In 1970, she told Parade magazine, "I stay out of the political end of it.
-When people ask what I majored in, I proudly tell them 'I majored in marriage.'"
+When people ask what I majored in, I proudly tell them 'I majored in marriage.
 However, Agnew did make several political statements while her husband was in office.
-In 1971, she was quoted as calling feminists "silly," stating that she was already liberated.
+In 1971, she was quoted as calling feminists "silly", stating that she was already liberated.
 McCall's magazine published a letter from a feminist reader in response to Agnew's comments, saying she had "set Women's Lib back a hundred years".

-Agnew also told The New York Times that she had "no use" for hippies, although she admitted that she didn't know any.
+Agnew also told The New York Times that she had "no use" for hippies, although she admitted that she did not know any.

+In October 1971, Agnew and her husband were guests of the 2,500-year celebration of the Persian Empire held in Persepolis and hosted by the last Shah of Iran.
+Security was an issue and the couple with their 11 Secret Service agents chose to travel within Iran by helicopter rather than a 45-minute car ride.
+The Agnews also dined alone in their quarters rather than join informal entertainment with the Shah.

 In 1973, Spiro Agnew resigned from his position as Vice President of the United States, pleading nolo contendere to charges of income tax evasion.
 He was charged with having reported a joint income of $26,099 for both him and his wife in 1967, although their correct income had been $55,599.
 On the day of her husband's resignation, Judy Agnew broke down at a luncheon and cried among her guests.